jabs142/bytesized/birthcontrol-mental-health-analysis/README.md

 Educational use only.
 Please respect privacy and ethical guidelines when using this code.

-## Contact

-Questions about the project?
-Check the code comments - they're designed to teach!

 ## Acknowledgments

 - Reddit communities for publicly sharing their experiences
 - Open source NLP and ML tools
-- Healthcare professionals who inspired this learning project

----

-**Remember**: This is about learning AI/ML techniques, not making medical claims.
-Always prioritize ethics, privacy, and responsible data use! 🌟